 Before we grasp a firm understanding of gambling as an addiction, we have to consider that there are essentially two forms of gambling problems; problem gambling and pathological gambling.
 Problem gambling is when the desire to gamble is very strong despite past negative consequences.
 This is also sometimes referred to as “compulsive gambling.”
 We would view it just as we would view someone who would be within the “problem using” or “problem drinking” stage of their drug or alcohol use, often times called the contemplation stage.

-However, people who would fall under the pathological gambling category are dealing with a far more severe problem, often times in need of a more clinical approach.
-Pathological gambling, much like chemical dependency, exhibits every common symptom ranging from preoccupation with thoughts of gambling or finding ways of gambling, past efforts to stop gambling but unable to, giving up social responsibilities or professional obligations to actively gamble or seek means to gamble with and even express signs of irritability and distress from not gambling much like withdrawals.
+However, people who would fall under the pathological gambling category are dealing with a far more severe problem.
+Pathological gambling, much like chemical dependency, exhibits every common symptom.
+These range from finding ways to gamble to giving up social responsibilities or professional obligations to actively gamble.

 Gambling addiction is a disease exactly like any other addiction.
-And just like with any other addiction, it is important for us to realize that there is a solution.
-By examination of behaviors and consequences, the gambling addict can be susceptible to a clinical approach and therefore can find recovery, just like any other addict.
+And just like any other addiction, it’s important for us to realize there is a solution.
+By examining behaviors and consequences, the gambling addict can be susceptible to a transitions program.
 However, just like with any other addiction, they have to want to get help.
 They have to understand their actions are hurting themselves and the ones they love the most.
-Before they reach that point, and commit to getting some help, the healing cannot begin.
-In turn, they have to realize that there are people in their life to encourage them with love and support to finding freedom from their gambling addiction.
+Before they reach that point and commit to getting some help, the healing cannot begin.
+In turn, they have to realize there are people in their life to encourage them with love and support.

 – J. Dalton Williams